jalley64/TheDevyYouKnow/README.md

 - The two teams with the best regular season records will be assigned to the top two seeds, and receive a first round bye.
 - The next four teams will be assigned their playoff seeding spot based on regular season record.
 - The seedings will reseed so that the number 1 seed gets the best possible semi-final matchup.
+- The 6th playoff spot will go to the team out of the 7 remaining teams with the highest points scored on the season.
 <br><br>

 ## __Section X - Scoring__ ##